 - B.11.4 In the event of the judges not being able to reach a definitive decision regarding any landing, then the international chief judge makes the final decision.
-In the case of an abnormal landing the international chief judge must consult at least two other international judges. - B.11.5 It should be made perfectly clear that although the jury will be present in the same locality and making their own notes these are only usable as supporting evidence, should they be required to decide a protest.
+In the case of an abnormal landing the international chief judge must consult at least two other international judges. - B.11.5 It should be made perfectly clear that although the juror will be present in the same locality and making their own notes these are only usable as supporting evidence, should they be required to decide a protest.
 At no time will they seek to influence any decision made by the judges.
-However the president of the jury may, if the opportunity occurs, offer advice to the international chief judge if requested. - B.11.6 Para B.11.5 above does not prevent the jury disqualifying any competitor guilty of dangerous flying.
+However the juror may, if the opportunity occurs, offer advice to the international chief judge if requested. - B.11.6 Para B.11.5 above does not prevent the juror disqualifying any competitor guilty of dangerous flying.

-B.12 JURY
+B.12 JUROR

-- B.12.1 The international jury is commissioned by FAI to observe that the event is properly organized and run.
-The jury should comprise qualified experts in the sport. - B.12.2 The President of the jury must be privy to all matters of detail of the Championships and be kept fully informed. - B.12.3 The jury has access at all times to the competition director and may advice upon organizational problems.
-They are to be allowed to inspect any part of the facilities including the course.
-They will be provided with master maps at the start of the Air Navigation Race event. - B.12.4 The jury should be acquainted with the details of the Air Navigation Race test.
+- B.12.1 The international juror is commissioned by FAI to observe that the event is properly organized and run.
+The juror should be a qualified expert in the sport. - B.12.2 The juror must be privy to all matters of detail of the Championships and be kept fully informed. - B.12.3 The juror has access at all times to the competition director and may advice upon organizational problems.
+He's allowed to inspect any part of the facilities including the course.
+He will be provided with master maps at the start of the Air Navigation Race event. - B.12.4 The juror should be acquainted with the details of the Air Navigation Race test.

-- B.12.5 The jury will be provided with an office of adequate size to hear protests.
-The office will be kept locked at all times in the absence of the jury.
-The room will, where appropriate, contain a TV, videocassette recorder and monitor. - B.12.6 The obligation for organizing an event is that the host nation, the jury and international chief judge are available to ensure that the event is run in accordance with the rules.
-Neither the jury nor the international chief judge is responsible for any organizational problems. - B.12.7 The Jury, in consultation with the International Chief Judge has the right to authorize the use of technical equipment after suitable testing at the appropriate level.
+- B.12.5 The juror will be provided with an office of adequate size to hear protests.
+The office will be kept locked at all times in the absence of the juror.
+The room will, where appropriate, contain a TV, videocassette recorder and monitor. - B.12.6 The obligation for organizing an event is that the host nation, the juror and international chief judge are available to ensure that the event is run in accordance with the rules.
+Neither the juror nor the international chief judge is responsible for any organizational problems. - B.12.7 The Juror, in consultation with the International Chief Judge has the right to authorize the use of technical equipment after suitable testing at the appropriate level.